KachyEjim/health_tech/README.md

 # Diagnostic Test Results Manager 🚀

+## Personal Motivation

+As someone who has seen firsthand the inefficiencies in patient health files storage, I'm deeply committed to enhancing health information systems in Nigeria.
+I have actively engaged in projects aimed at improving the efficiency and security of patient data management.
+During my time at ALX Africa, I worked on projects that align with this goal:

+- **[Connected Care](https://github.com/KachyEjim/Connected_Care)**: A health information management system designed to streamline the secure storage, exchange, and retrieval of medical information, ensuring data availability while maintaining strict security protocols.

+- **[MyHealth Vault](https://github.com/KachyEjim/alx-myhealth-vault-final-project)**: A modern API solution for securely storing, accessing, and managing personal health records, catering to both patients and healthcare providers seeking efficient data management.

+These projects underscore my dedication to advancing healthcare technology and my alignment with the objectives of Ngoane Health Tech.
+I am confident that my experience and commitment to improving health information systems make me a strong fit for this position.

 A simple CRUD application built with **Next.js**, **TypeScript**, **Prisma ORM**, and **PostgreSQL** to manage diagnostic test results for medical laboratories.

 ## Table of Contents